Do Go On - 319 - Vincent Gigante, The Oddfather

 I guess, you know, technically speaking.

-He also had a very busy personal life.
+You also had a very busy personal life.

-He resided with his family consisting of his wife, Olympia,
+He resided with his family consisting of his wife Olympia and five children in New Jersey.

 Olympia is a sick name.

-great.
-No, I'm excited you're on board because he also maintained his second family
+No, I'm excited at your own board because he also maintained his second family at a townhouse in Manhattan with three children to his longtime mistress and common-law.

 You know what?
-To Olympia.
-That is actually

-quite convenient.
-Yes.
+That is actually quite convenient.

 Exactly.